invidian/secure-and-reproducible-arch-linux/README.md

 This section contains useful information and notes not mentioned in the sections above.

+### Trying out this guide in virtualized environment

+You can try out most of the best practices described in this guide in virtualized environment e.g. using QEMU.

+Here is the breakdown of supported features:

+- QEMU supports UEFI boot with Secure Boot via OVMF.
+- QEMU supports emulating both TPM 1.2 and TPM 2 via [tpm2-tss](https://github.com/tpm2-software/tpm2-tss)
+- Emulation of YubiKey PIV applet is currently not supported.
+As an alternative, you can either:
+  - Do USB pass-through of your real YubiKey device to the virtual machine and use some unused slots for testing.
+YubiKey has 24 slots for certificates available, this guide uses only one for Secure Boot DB key pair.
+  - Use [tpm2-pkcs11](https://github.com/tpm2-software/tpm2-pkcs11) as a backend for PKCS#11 engine used by `sbsign`.
+- Emulation of YubiKey GPG smartcard applet is currently not supported either.
+For testing, you can:
+  - Do USB pass-through of your real YubiKey device to the virtual machine.
+This guide use all 3 GPG slots on YubiKey, so make sure you have a backup of your existing keys.
+  - Create a virtual disk which will be acting as your portable GPG keyring.
+Minimal extra steps will be required to get it to work, e.g. making sure virtual disk is mounted at time when GPG is required + additional environment variable to point to the right `$GNUPGHOME`.

 ### Block-based backups vs File-based backups

 This guide prefers file-based backups